jakeyjakeyy/dfchronicles/README.md

 - **getuser.js**

-  - Handles API calls to return relevant user data for the UserPage app.
+  - Handles API calls to return relevant user data for the UserPage component.

 - **refreshtoken.js & refreshtoken.test.js**
   - Handles API calls to return a valid token to the user.
 Testing file ensures intended functionality.